WCCF Board

 Chad A. Griffith

-Chad earned his undergraduate degree from Washington & Jefferson College, holds a bachelor’s degree in physics from Frostburg State University, a law degree from West Virginia University College of Law, and an M.B.A. from Carnegie Mellon University’s Tepper School of Business.
+Chad holds a Bachelor of Science in physics and computer science from Frostburg State University, a Juris Doctor from the West Virginia University College of Law, and an M.B.A. from Carnegie Mellon University’s Tepper School of Business.

 Tammy L. Hardy